-Dogs can have winter depression, much like humans do.
-Many times dogs can become sad or introverted in the winter simply because they are not getting enough exercise!
-When the cold weather comes in, many times dog owners don’t take their dogs out for walks, play time, or to the parks as much as they would during the warm months.
-This lack of exercise can cause your dog to become depressed.
-Many dogs were bred to run free and when they are suppressed of this, it can really hit them hard.
-Although some dogs may become sad, other dogs may become rambunctious and troublesome if they are not exercised properly during the winter.
-All of their energy may build up into negative actions, such as chewing on shoes, tearing apart the furniture, or going to the bathroom in the house.
+Dogs can have winter depression, much like humans.
+Sad or introverted behavior can occur simply because they’re not receiving enough exercise!
+Dog owners don’t take their dogs out for walks, play time, or to the parks as much as they would during the warm months.
+A lack of exercise can cause depression.
+Many breeds were bred to run free!
+Suppressing that can hit them hard.
+Some dogs become sad, other dogs may become rambunctious and troublesome if they are not exercised properly.
+Their energy may build up into negative actions, such as chewing on shoes, tearing apart the furniture, or going to the bathroom in the house.

 *Consider argan oil to maintain your dogs coat.*